dportik/SuperCRUNCH/docs/Analysis_Overview.md

 > **Optional**: The full path to a fasta file containing valid taxon names (*Matched_Taxa.fasta*).

-In the replacement names file, the first column should contain the name that needs to be replaced (the invalid name), and the second column should contain the replacement name (that is in the original taxon list).
-Currently, *Rename_Merge.py* only supports species (binomial) names, so updating subspecies labels is not possible.
+In the replacement names file, the first column should contain the name that needs to be replaced (the invalid name), and the second column should contain the replacement name.
+Currently, *Rename_Merge.py* only supports species (binomial) name relabeling, so altering subspecies labels is not possible.

 Example contents of a replacement names file: